News & Press

 Ohio’s unemployment rate for February 2021 was 5.0%.
 Ohio’s annualized GDP growth rate was 5.0% for 2020Q4 and -4.0% for the whole year.
 Ohio is ranked #6 in U.S. News best states for opportunity rankings and #1 in affordability.
-Ohio ranked as the sixth-best state in the nation in taxpayer return on investment, according to a WalletHub study on the Best & Worst Taxpayer Return on Investment in 2021.
+Ohio ranked as the sixth-best state in the nation in taxpayer return on investment, according to a WalletHub study.

 One out of every four Ohioans has received at least one dose of a COVID-19 vaccine by Wednesday this week, according to the latest data from the Ohio Department of Health.
 Over 70% of people aged 70-74 have received at least one dose, the highest of any age cohort.
 Governor DeWine also announced this week that unfilled vaccine appointments will now be open to everyone aged 16 or older, stating that it was not a change in policy but an “exception” that allows providers to administer vaccines that may otherwise expire.